 As you can probably tell, trying to navigate through drug crime laws in Florida is tricky.
 For this reason, it is incredibly important that you have the correct legal representation on your side to guide you through this process.
 If you find yourself in this position, do not think you have to go through it alone.
 Call today to schedule a free consultation.
-A criminal defense attorney will be waiting for your call.
+A Sarasota drug lawyer will be waiting for your call.

 What Are the Different Drug Charges in Sarasota, Florida?

 Listed below are the different kind of drug crime charges that you can be charged with in Sarasota, FL.: